Sinzear/Framer-VideoPlayer/README.md

 ### The progress bar

 The VideoPlayer module makes it simple to add a progress bar that reflects the video's progress and allows you to scrub and seek through the video.

 Dragging the progress bar when the video is playing should scrub the video, and dragging when it's paused should seek.
+That said, right now the scrubbing works great in Framer Studio but less so in the browser or on the device.

 ```coffeescript
   video.showProgressBar = true